 Mewtwo remained unchanged, though his fists were radiant with azure flames and his voice was growing more bitter.
 "Does my choice of location disappoint you, Lugia?
 What were you hoping for, Mount Silver?"
 Stronger shock waves expanded at his next step, then were more powerful as he quickened his pace.
 "How about the Orange Archipelago, no?
 Or Lake of Rage?
 It is beautiful this time of year.
 What about the Whirl Islands?
 Tohjo Falls?
 New Island?!"
 A psychic blast burst from the rage, knocking the dragon off his feet and careening into deeper water.
 Behind him the children were crying, their parents swarming in to carry them off to shelter.
 Scyther led others away from the area, ready to signal evacuation at a moment's notice.

 Mew was hardly aware of it, attention transfixed on the terror unfolding before her.
-She had found herself more afraid of Mewtwo, frozen in place while the waves of his anger pierced through.
+She had found herself more afraid of Mewtwo, frozen in place while the waves of his anger pierced her core.
 It was after the brutal attack did she finally take action.
 "Mewtwo, stop it!" she screamed, flying to the middle of the two and spreading out her arms, facing her counterpart.
 "No more, please!
 Let us just go!"

 He paused, standing feet away from her position.
 She dreadfully stared back into his blazing eyes, visibly trembling in fear.
 From behind, she heard Lugia struggling to pick himself up, sensing his gaze.
 Mewtwo kept his dark look upon her, taking in her unsteady posture.
 When he spoke, his tone of voice had softened, though the ire was still audible.
-"Mew, step aside.
+"Step aside.
 This does not concern you."

 She shook her head.
 "Prove it, then," she challenged.
 "Prove to me that I should not be concerned about this."